ABOUT US

 jgoff@lvcaregivers.org

-LVC is deeply grateful to the Cherry Blossom Breast Cancer Foundation for its ongoing support and a $9,000 grant helping Breast Cancer survivors and other cancer survivors to wishes to thank the following WONDERFUL foundations and congregations for their generous support of our programs this year:
+LVC is deeply grateful to the Cherry Blossom Breast Cancer Foundation for its ongoing support and a $9,000 grant helping Breast Cancer survivors and other cancer survivors.

-* The AARP Foundation * The Cherry Blossom Breast Cancer Foundation * The Exxon Mobil Foundation * Leesburg Daybreak Rotary Foundation * Leesburg Presbyterian Church * One Hundred Women Strong * The Philip Graham Fund * St. John’s Catholic Church, Leesburg * Unitarian Universalist Church of Loudoun * The United Way of the National Capital Area * The Ada & Albert Wibel Foundation
+* The AARP Foundation * The Charities Aid Foundation * The ENDependence Center for Northern Virginia * The Exxon Mobil Foundation * The Frankel Family Fund * The Howard Hughes Medical Institute * Leesburg Daybreak Rotary Foundation * Leesburg Presbyterian Church * Loudoun Credit Union * One Hundred Women Strong * Unitarian Universalist Church of Loudoun * The United Way of the National Capital Area *